snehil-githubrepository/79-dsa-sheet/1_Arrays_and_Hashing/Next_permutation/README.md

 # Next_permutation : Problem Statement

-### *Given an array Arr[] of integers, rearrange the numbers of the given array into the lexicographically next greater permutation of numbers. <br> If such an arrangement is not possible, it must rearrange to the lowest possible order (i.e., sorted in ascending order).*
+### *Given an array Arr[] of integers, <br> rearrange the numbers of the given array into the lexicographically next greater permutation of numbers. <br> If such an arrangement is not possible, it must rearrange to the lowest possible order (i.e., sorted in ascending order).*

 *Example 1:<br>
 Input: nums = [1,2,3] <br>